 - Proactive risk analysis.
 Development teams can try before they deploy Predictive Test Selection by simulating the effectiveness of the model and estimating time savings against actual test results.

 The dashboard shows adoption and savings for a custom set of test runs

-Gradle supports key open-source projects with free instances of Gradle Enterprise.
+Gradle supports key open-source projects with free instances of Develocity.
 Spring, JUnit, and Micronaut are all running Predictive Test Selection simulations.
 You can learn more about Predictive Test Selection by exploring the live public instances.
 Here you can see, for example, how Spring is saving almost 17 days worth of test time in a 20 business-day window.

-“Gradle Enterprise remote build caching already cuts our test build times in half.
+“Develocity remote build caching already cuts our test build times in half.
 We expect to cut it down 10x more using the machine learning capabilities of Predictive Test Selection and then Test Distribution for the rest,” said Cédric Champeau, Micronaut committer at Oracle Labs.
 “That will be a game changer for us.”